-Student Committee Approval: If one or more of a student's committee members are outside SHESC or ASU and the student is unable to add them to their iPOS, they fill out the Student Committee Approval form and turn it in to the Graduate Student Advisor along with the proposed committee member's most recent CV, date of birth, and reason for addition.
 Per SHESC policy, at least 50% of the student's committee must be regular SHESC faculty.
 If the student has 2 external members they need a 4-person committee.
-The student's PhD Supervisory Committee formation documents must be correct and onfile with the Graduate Student Advisor to add an external member.
+The student's PhD Supervisory Committee formation documents must be correct and on-file with the Graduate Student Advisor to add an external member.

-Request to maintain continuous enrollment (Leave of absence): Please see Leave of Absence.
+Request to maintain continuous enrollment (Leave of absence) \

+Please see Leave of Absence.
 By requesting to maintain continuous enrollment without course registration, a student affirms that they will not be making use of any University resources for the time period indicated.
 These resources include University Libraries, laboratories, recreation facilities or faculty time.
 A leave of absence does not stop a student 's "time-to-degree clock."
 For a doctoral degree, students have 10 years total or 5 years after their written comprehensive exam, whichever is less.
 For a master's degree, students have 6 years total.
 Generally approved reasons for a leave of absence include illness of the student or a close family member.
+A leave of absence petition can be submitted on the iPOS.

-Request for an extension: Students who need more time than the Graduate College allows for completing a PhD Degree can request an extension.
+Request for an extension

+Students who need more time than the Graduate College allows for completing a PhD Degree can request an extension.
 To do so the committee must approve in writing of a timeline to include all future deliverables (see below) and must be approved by the Graduate Director, and then the student must fill-out a petition to the Graduate College, have it signed by their committee, and turn it in to the Graduate Student Academic Support Specialist.
 The Specialist will submit the petition to the Graduate College.
 The petition should include: